mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-05.md

 `cd Desktop/Dogs` works from some folders but not all - This is a relative path - must be within scope of folder `cd /home/User/Folder` can be referenced from any location upon the machine

+bin - binaries (tons of executables inside such as man, pwd) etc - contains configuration and initilization scripts, nanorc, more tmp - folder to access data from a temporary source such as a CD ROM log - folder to contain logs root - (not /) - home folder for user called root (super user) usr - Contains subdirectories containing usually executables that are defined by a specific user home - Most relevant folder for us where our current user data is stored